 Rapid changes in speed of fast-flowing tidewater glaciers, outlet glaciers, and ice streams observed over the past decade create an urgency to understand their dynamics.
-For example, since the 1990s, satellites have shown accelerating ice-loss in the glacier basins that drain more than one-third of West Antarctica into the Amundsen Sea.
-The rate of ice-loss has doubled in the last six years and now accounts for a significant fraction of global sea-level rise.
-Numerical model simulations have identified Thwaites Glacier as having the greatest potential, of Antarctic glaciers and ice streams, for contributing to future ice loss and consequent sea level rise on time scales of concern for human communities.
-However there is considerable uncertainty in the projections, and reducing uncertainty in the projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
-The Ross Sea Sector of the Antarctic Ice Sheet, with its spatially diverse and changing natural environment, can facilitate process studies through field sampling and data which will be used in evaluating the current state of the ice sheet, quantifying the glaciological and oceanographic processes that may play a role in rapid decay of the ice sheet, and interpreting past ice sheet changes from subglacial and ice-proximal geologic records to understand ice sheet sensitivity to climate forcing on different timescales.
+In West Antarctica, ongoing rapid loss of ice in the region of Thwaites Glacier and the Amundsen Sea is occurring, with possible accelerated loss due to ocean-driven melting at the grounding zone and nearby areas (e.g. Scambos et al., 2017).
+A complete retreat of the Thwaites Glacier basin over the next few centuries would raise global sea level by more than three meters.
+It is possible that processes such as hydrofracture and ice cliff failure could lead to a more rapid collapse of Thwaites Glacier within the next few decades.
+Reducing uncertainty in the projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
+The Ross Sea sector of the Antarctic Ice Sheet, with its spatially diverse and changing natural environment, can facilitate process studies through field sampling and data which will be used in evaluating the current state of the ice sheet, quantifying the glaciological and oceanographic processes that may play a role in rapid decay of the ice sheet, and interpreting past ice sheet changes from subglacial and ice-proximal geologic records to understand ice sheet sensitivity to climate forcing on different timescales.
 In general, predicting responses of glaciers and ice sheets to future possible environmental change requires models that incorporate realistic ice dynamics (Alley and Joughin, 2012).
-Measurements and observations of present-day conditions are needed to develop and validate such models.
+Ice loss on the Greenland Ice Sheet is also happening at a dramatic rate, and contains an additional 7.4 meters of sea level equivalent.
+Predicting dynamic ice loss of major ice streams, like the northeast Greenland ice stream is a major challenge to the international community.
+For both the Antarctic and Greenland Ice Sheets, understanding the history of past ice sheet change is key for pinpointing ice sheet sectors most sensitive to climate change.
+Measurements and observations of present day conditions are needed to develop and validate such models.
 Properties of the ice and the ice-bed interface exert strong control on the flow of glaciers and ice sheets.
 Instruments deployed down boreholes drilled to the bed are needed to collect basic data concerning the spatial and temporal distribution of ice properties, sediments, and subglacial hydrology.